paulin-alcoser/project-22-fal-12-hackathon-team-2/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Inspiration
+We took inspiration from two websites 1) Dapi.com 2) MLH website.
+We wanted to combine the simplicity and elegance of Dapi's website with the wholesome vibes of MLH's website.
+One of our biggest features is that our design emphasizes scrolling down this is because we believe that scrolling down really enhances the UX of a website
+## What it does
+It showcases the team members experiences, work, hobbies and places they've visited.
+## How we built it
+Paulin built the front end, and Alexis built the back end.
+We created a branch per feature, and whenever we move to a new feature, we create it out of the previous branch.
+Then we made a PR to main
+## Challenges we ran into
+It was hard to come up with arquitecture of the portfolio.
+For most of the project, we thought we were going to need a HTML files per team member.
+Fortunately, towards the end, we were able to figure out how to share same HTML and CSS files.
+## Accomplishments that we're proud of
+- We believe the CSS was the best part of our project.
+We were able to add some animations, box shadows and sticky nav bar.
+We invested a lot of time watching several videos from Kevin Powel
+## What we learned
+- We learned that sometimes designing the architecture is as important as coding it.
+Many times we had to go back because our design hit a dead end
+- We learned how to learn new technologies like flask and jinja.
+I
+- This project would not have been possible without stack overflow.
+So we realized that is very important to contribute to the community

+## What's next for Alexis&Paulin Portfolio
+Regarding the code quality
+- Changing the name of CSS selectors
+- Separating CSS in different files
+Regarding features
+- Adding mobile mode
+- Adding dark mode
+- Add spotify, maybe?
+- Add a gallery of photos